Site Settings – Members

 2. Click on the search input to see the available tags to select and assign to selected users.

-3. Select the tag you want and click on the Tag People button.
+3. Select the tag you want to use and click on the Tag People button.

 Add or remove tags

-You can add a new tag by going to People > Tags and clicking on the + New Tag on the top right side of the page.
+To create a new tag go to People > Tags and click on the + New Tag on the top right side of the page.

-You can remove a tag by clicking on the garbage icon next to the tag’s name.
+You can remove a tag by clicking on the trash icon next to the tag’s name.

 Add and remove custom attributes